 The Muenchener Kindl – The Symbol of Munich

-For someone not from Munich (like me), the Münchener Kindl is a little bit confusing.
-When I first heard it, I presumed it referred to a native… someone BORN in Munich.
-And although, I’ve heard people referring to themselves that way, it’s much more.
-It’s the symbol of Munich, and you see it all over the city.
-A monk with…
+For someone not from Munich (like me), the Münchener Kindl can be a bit confusing.
+When I first heard it, I presumed it referred to a native, someone born in Munich.
+And although I’ve heard people referring to themselves that way, it’s much more than that.
+It’s the symbol of Munich, and you can see it everywhere in the city.…

 The Oktoberfest Cookbook- German Oktoberfest Recipes